brettz9/db.js/README.md

 `keyPath` of the index will be set to the supplied index key, or if present, a `keyPath` property on the provided parameter object.
-Note also that when a schema is supplied for a new version, any object stores not present on the schema object will be deleted.
+Note also that when a schema is supplied for a new version, any object stores not present on the schema object will be deleted unless `clearUnusedStores` is set to `false` (the latter may be necessary if you may be sharing the domain with applications building their own stores).
 Note that `schema` will have no effect if `schemaBuilder` is used.

 - *schemaBuilder* - While the use of `schema` works more simply by deleting